keygen-sh/request_migrations/README.md

 as to the webhook events we send.
 In this case, if our `event` matches the our user shape, e.g. `type: 'user'`, then the migration will be applied.

-In addition to one-off migrations, this allows for easier testing.
+In addition to data migrations, this allows for easier testing.

 ### Routing constraints